 Be sure to let all your doctors know you are in a research trial and have a contact number for the research staff with you in case of an emergency.

 Volunteering takes time and effort, be sure you have the time to participate and if you don't just let the study staff know that this is not a good time.
 You can always stop your participation and volunteer in other ways or in future research.

 Even if you want to continue to participate, your doctor, the referees, or the company making the drug could stop the study - be sure to ask these questions when you sign the consent form.

 Many volunteers drop out of studies because they didn't fully understand what they were signing up for.
-Both the volunteers and the research suffer when this happens. √ Do your homework.
+Both the volunteers and the research suffer when this happens.

+- √ Do your homework.
 Learn about the trial and ask questions.
 Read all the information provided by the study staff.
-You may even go on-line to research the treatment being studied. √ Take your time.
+You may even go on-line to research the treatment being studied. - √ Take your time.
 There is absolutely nothing wrong with asking a researcher to slow down or explain something using simpler words. √ Ask questions.
+Talk about your concerns with the - Ask questions.
 Talk about your concerns with the study staff, your doctor and your friends and family.
 Bring a friend or family member to study visits so they can ask questions too.
 Try tape recording your visits or take notes so you can refer to the information later and follow up with questions as needed.

 If you decide to join a study, you should feel confident that you have made an informed choice.
 You should feel comfortable that the trial staff will support you and answer all your questions.

-Aware You Find Out About A Study YES Discussion With Doctor YES Eligibility Talk With Research Staff YES Informed Consent Informed Consent YES Participation Take Part In Study YES Complete Study NO AWAREEAN AWAREEAN Here's a handy way to think about it, at every step.
+Aware You Find Out About A Study VES Discussion With Doctor VES Eligibility Talk With Research Staff VES Informed Consent Informed Consent VES Participation Take Part In Study VES Complete Study NO AWAREGALI AWAREGALI CISCRE

+Here's a handy way to think about it, at every step.

 You start by becoming aware of a certain study.
 You think you're interested so you discuss it with your doctor.
 If you're still interested, you need to know all the details.
 So you talk to the research staff and find out whether you're eligible.
 If it sounds like something that's right for you, you can choose to sign the informed consent.

 But even while you're taking part in the study, continue to ask questions and decide whether you choose to complete the study or not.
+Informed consent is an on-going process - not a one shot deal.

 Remember, today's presentation is an important first step.
 Now it's up to you to learn more about clinical trials.

 The best place to start is with your doctor.
 You can also get information from your local research center, disease advocacy groups, medical journals and conferences.

 There are also a number of web sites devoted to clinical trials.
 ClinicalTrials.gov is a site maintained by the National Institutes of Health (NIH) that includes trial and enrollment information.
 CenterWatch.com lists trials that are enrolling volunteers.
 You may also check ResearchMatch.org to join a matching service for clinical trials.
 In addition, many pharmaceutical and biotechnology companies list active trials on their web sites.